 In June 2020, the FASB issued ASU No. 2020-06, Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40).
 This standard eliminates the beneficial conversion and cash conversion accounting models for convertible instruments.
 It also amends the accounting for certain contracts in an entity's own equity that are currently accounted for as derivatives because of specific settlement provisions.
-In addition, the new guidance modifies how particular convertible instruments and certain contracts that may be settled in cash or shares impact the diluted EPS computation.
+In addition, the new guidance modifies how particular convertible instruments and certain contracts that may be settled in cash or shares impact the diluted earnings per share computation.
 For public business entities, it is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years using the fully retrospective or modified retrospective method.
-Early adoption is permitted but no earlier than fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-We are currently evaluating the potential impact of this standard on our consolidated financial statements.
+The ASU No. 2020-06 is effective for us beginning August 1, 2022, although early adoption is permitted.
+We are currently evaluating the potential impact of this standard on the consolidated financial statements.